-Our vineyard is planted mostly with Ugni Blanc along with a little Colombard, both of which are typical grape varietals for the Cognac region.
-The Ugni Blanc provides a high level of acidity that will help the wine keep naturally until distillation./p>
+Our vineyard is planted mostly with Ugni Blanc along with a little of Colombard, both of which are typical grape varietals for the Cognac region.
+The Ugni Blanc provides a high level of acidity that will help to naturally keep the wine until distillation./p>

-This is a crucial momentexplaining why, over the winter, the tempo of our lives is governed by the slow rhythm of the stills that heat constantly, night and day.
-Typically,we begin distillation around November 1st.
-We distill the wine recently vinified from our harvest with its lees using two small traditional red copper stills with a capacity only of 10 hectolitres (1,000 l.).
+This is a fundamental step, when our lives are governed by the slow rhythm of the pot still, night and days alike, as distillation must be completed by 31 March following the vintage.
+Usually, distillation begins around mid-November.
+We distil the wine recently vinified from our harvest with its lees using two small traditional copper pot stills of only 10 hectolitres (1000L).
 This practice of using small stills favours maximum concentration of the aromas:

-This is an indispensable task to transform an eau-de-vie into Cognac.
+This is an essential step to transform an eau-de-vie into Cognac.
 It is carried out in French oak barrels of 250 to 400l.
-The eau-de-vie ages for between 6 months and 1 year in new barrels and derives its colour from the wood, slowing turning straw yellow.
-The Cognac is then transferred to older barrel for many long years (up to 40 years for some of our Cognacs) and this is where it gradually acquires a magnificent amber colour and subtle flavours.
+The eaux-de-vie age between 6months and 1 year in new barrels and get their color from the wood, slowly turning straw yellow.
+The Cognac is then transferred to older barrel for many years (up to 40 years for some of our Cognacs) where it gradually acquires a magnificent amber color and subtle flavours.
 During the ageing, the Cognac is regularly tasted by the estate's master blender to follow the development of the aromas.

 All the time that the Cognac is in cask and sheltered by the cellars' thick walls, it is taking the best from the oak to develop its most exquisite flavours.
 As it is in permanent contact with the air, it will little by little lose some of its alcoholic strength and its volume.
 This natural evaporation is poetically known as "the Angels' share".
-These vapours feed a microscopic fungus called "torula compniacensis" that cover and blacken the stone walls of the cellars, giving them their a mysterious and characteristic colour
+These vapors feed a microscopic fungus called "torula compniacensis" that covers and blackens the stone walls of the cellars, giving them a mysterious and characteristic color.

 After the grape harvest and crush, we blend the natural grape-must with Cognac.
 This procedure, called "mutage", gives us Pineau des Charentes.

-According to legend, Pineau des Charentes is not only the fruit of the vine but also the offspring of chance: "In the 16th century, one day during the grape harvest, a winemaker poured some grape must into a barrel of Cognac eau-de-vie by accident.
+According to history, the creation of Pineau des Charentes was a happy accident : "In the 16th century, one day during the grape harvest, a winemaker poured some grape must into a barrel of Cognac eau-de-vie by accident.
 He was furious at his own clumsiness and put the useless barrel in a corner of his cellar.
 It was only a few years later, during an abundant grape harvest, that he went to fetch the barrel.
-Just as he was about to throw away the contents, you can imagine his surprise when discovering the marvellous clear liquid, full of sunshine just like the Charentes region.
+Just as he was about to throw away the content, he was surprised to discover the marvellous clear liquid, full of sunshine just like the Charente region.
 Pineau des Charentes was thus born".